zeux/zeux.github.io/_posts/2009-03-01-view-frustum-culling-optimization-never-let-me-branch.md

 }
 ```

-si_orx is a horizontal or (or across) instruction, which ors 4 32-bit components of source register together and returns the result in preferred slot, filling the rest of vector with zeroes.
+`si_orx` is a horizontal or (or across) instruction, which ors 4 32-bit components of source register together and returns the result in preferred slot, filling the rest of vector with zeroes.
 Thus is_not_outside will return 0xffffffff in preferred slot if box is not outside of plane, and 0 if it's outside.

-Now all we have to do is to call this function for all planes, and combine the results – we can do it with si_and, since the box is not outside of the frustum only if it's not outside of all planes; if any is_not_outside call returns 0, we have to return 0.
+Now all we have to do is to call this function for all planes, and combine the results – we can do it with `si_and`, since the box is not outside of the frustum only if it's not outside of all planes; if any is_not_outside call returns 0, we have to return 0.

 ```c++
 // for each plane…